oleg-nenashev/oleg-nenashev/job/README.md

 My main interests: Open Source Communities, Developer Relations, Developer Tooling, Observability, Continuous Integration and Delivery, Embedded Systems, and Digital Hardware.
 I am opinionated about climate change and interested in projects targeting this problem directly or via [sustainable development](https://en.wikipedia.org/wiki/Sustainable_development).
-I used to be a hardcore introvert engineer in the past.
+I used to be rather a classic introvert engineer in the past.
-In 2021 I realized that I am more interested in working directly with end users and contributors, and helping them by facilitating changes and unblocking contributions.
+In 2018 I realized that I am more interested in working directly with end users and contributors, and helping them by facilitating changes and unblocking contributions.
+So, welcome to community, product and project management career.

 Whether I work on private source or open source,
 Open source is [in my blood](https://www.youtube.com/watch?v=ojx8dyes__8)!